From veering triangulations to link spaces and back again: The link space

-Suppose that $R$ is a rectangle.
-Suppose that $p$ is an ideal point of $\calL(\alpha)$ which is an accumulation point of $R$.
-Then we will say that $p$ \emph{lies in} $\bdy R$.
-Again abusing notation we will say that $p$ is either in the \emph{interior} of a side of $R$ or is an \emph{ideal corner} of $R$.
-The non-ideal corners of $R$ are called \emph{material corners}.
+\begin{definition} Suppose that $R$ is a rectangle in $\link(\calV)$.
+Note that the closure of $R$, taken in $\elec$, consists of $\closure{R}$, together with some number of cusp classes.
+We say that such a cusp class $p$ is an \emph{ideal point} of $R$.
+We say that $p$ is in the \emph{interior} of a side of $R$ if it is accumulated by only that side.
+We say that $p$ is an \emph{ideal corner} of $R$ if it is accumulated by exactly two, adjacent, sides of $R$. \end{definition}